zharmon2/react-native-forms/README.md

 ### Input

 The `<Input />` element is the main abstraction for an input field on a form.
-There are 15 different types of inputs, each with their own behaviors and special props.
+There are 16 different input types, each with their own behaviors and special props.
 Some props have multiple uses depending on the input type.
 See the full example [below](#large-example) or in the `example` folder to see how some of these props work.

 #### Inputs
 | type | description |